Marker Logo

 Panel 2

 Location.
-29° 57.034′ N, 90° 3.323′ W. Marker is in Algiers, Louisiana, in Orleans Parish.
-Marker can be reached from River Street near Powder Avenue.
+29° 57.034′ N, 90° 3.323′ W. Marker is in New Orleans, Louisiana, in Orleans Parish.
+It is in Algiers.
+It can be reached from River Street near Powder Avenue.
 Touch for map.
-Marker is in this post office area: New Orleans LA 70114, United States of America.
+Marker is at or near this postal address: 434 Powder St, New Orleans LA 70114, United States of America.
 Touch for directions.

 More about this marker.
 Part of the Robert Nims Jazz Walk of Fame & the New Orleans Jazz Centennial Celebration.
 Markers are lamp post shades, located on the Mississippi River Trail, on top of Levee, at northern terminus of Delaronde Street.